-- Instance ID-Displays the ID of the instance. - IP Address-Displays the public IP address of the instance. - Availability Zone-Displays the Availability Zone in which the instance is running. - Instance Size-Displays the type of instance. - Architecture-Displays the setting of the PROCESSOR_ARCHITECTURE environment variable. - AddMemory-Displays the system memory, in GB. - AddECU-Displays the processing power, in ECU. - AddIO-Displays the I/O performance.
+- Private IP Address-Displays the private IP address of the instance. - Availability Zone-Displays the Availability Zone in which the instance is running. - Instance Size-Displays the type of instance. - Architecture-Displays the setting of the PROCESSOR_ARCHITECTURE environment variable. - AddMemory-Displays the system memory, in GB. - AddECU-Displays the processing power, in ECU. - AddIO-Displays the I/O performance.

-Installing the Latest Version of EC2ConfigService
+Installing the Latest Version of EC2Config

-By default, EC2ConfigService is included in each Amazon Windows AMI.
-When Amazon releases an updated version of EC2ConfigService, we update all Amazon Windows AMIs with the latest version.
-However, you'll need to update your own Windows AMIs and instances with the latest version of EC2ConfigService.
+By default, the EC2Config service is included in each Amazon Windows AMI.
+When we release an updated version, we update all Amazon Windows AMIs with the latest version.
+However, you'll need to update your own Windows AMIs and instances with the latest version.

-To find notifications of updates to EC2ConfigService, go to the Amazon Elastic Compute Cloud forum.
+To find notifications of updates to EC2Config, go to the Amazon Elastic Compute Cloud forum.

-To verify the version of EC2ConfigService that is included with your Windows AMI, launch an instance from your AMI and connect to it.
+To verify the version that is included with your Windows AMI, launch an instance from your AMI and connect to it.
 From Control Panel, select Programs and Features.
 Look for Ec2ConfigService in the list of installed programs.
 Its version number appears in the Version column.